 The satellite portrait of a hurricane is unmistakable: a mighty vortex of towering clouds, with a clear “eye” as the hub.
-These gargantuan, savage storms start out at low latitudes, shoved along by trade winds.
-Most such tropical cyclones form in distinct breeding grounds in the western and eastern North Pacific, the western Atlantic, the Indian Ocean and the western South Pacific.
+These gargantuan, savage types of storms on Earth start out at low latitudes, shoved along by trade winds.
+Most such tropical types of cyclones form in distinct breeding grounds in the western and eastern North Pacific, the western Atlantic, the Indian Ocean and the western South Pacific.

 Pressure Gradient Force

 The Coriolis effect is virtually nonexistent along the equator, and so hurricanes, despite their tropical habitat, don’t form within a few degrees of that global midriff, nor do they cross it: Low-pressure cells there are directly “filled” by incoming air, without the cyclonic whirling that helps birth a hurricane.

 The fiercest winds of a hurricane are generally those spiraling tightly and swiftly upward around the eye.
 These are the gales sucked in down the pressure gradient and hastened enormously by the condensing isobars near the center of the low.
 As they strengthen, the winds boost evaporation of surface waters; as they surge upwards, the water vapor condenses and releases massive amounts of latent heat energy.

 This energy fuels the hurricane and builds the towering thunderheads of the eyewall, into which the cyclone’s radiating rainbands corkscrew, giving the hurricane its characteristic spinning shape.
 The violent eyewall mounts tens of thousands of feet into the sky while the air within the eye of the hurricane slowly sinks.
 This sinking air discourages cloud formation and keeps conditions there strangely calm.
 The air spun upward in the rainbands and eyewall then drifts outward from the center.